The power of hope when faced with pain and adversity

-I know this first hand, having lived with chronic pain from a neurological movement disorder called dystonia for almost 20 years.
+I know this first hand, having lived with chronic pain from a neurological movement disorder called dystonia for over 20 years.
 At its most severe (click here to see photos), I didn’t feel like I had any hope at all.
 I wanted to give up, but something kept me going… it was hope!
 Hope that I would eventually find something to change my life around from the 180 turn it took where I lost the physical ability to do almost everything.
 Hope that there was something to relieve my pain; something to relieve my depression; something to comfort my sorrow.
 Every day I wanted to end it, but every day I knew there was more out there for me to do with my life, which made me hang on.

 I realize now, almost 20 years later, that the something I was looking for was hope, and I had it the entire time.
 I just never felt it moving through me until around year 5 of my diagnosis when I decided to learn with all my strength how to gain greater control of my symptoms and overall health, and dedicate my entire life to it.
 Not just to help myself, but others as well if possible.
 I also lost 150 pounds I gained from a life filled with chronic pain where I was completely sedentary and had an awful diet.
 I never would have been able to turn this around without hope and belief in myself.